 Story and tone

-After “Knives Out” released in 2019, few expected its success would lead to a sequel.
-After all, neither the story nor detective Benoit Blanc needed more exposure.
-After widespread acclaim, Ryan Johnson presented a new intricate case for Benoit Blanc.
+After the release of “Knives Out” in 2019, few expected its success to lead to a sequel.
+After all, neither the plot nor Detective Benoit Blanc needed any further publicity.
+Following widespread acclaim, Rian Johnson presented Benoit Blanc with a new, intricate case in the film “The Glass Onion: A Knives Out Mystery.”

 The main thing that the first part fascinated almost all viewers was the characters.
 The main characters were memorable, attractive, alive, and very easy to believe in.